anderspitman/anderspitman.net/entries/11/entry.md

 # Examples of Dependencies

 Here's a list of common dependencies.
-You may never have thought of some of them in this light before.

 ## Hardware

 The hardware your software runs on is a dependency.
 A big one.
 First of all it's almost certainly 100% external; you have little to no control over it.
-However, hardware platforms also tend to be quite reliable and unlikely to change your software experience unexpectedly.
+However, hardware platforms also tend to be quite reliable and unlikely to change your software experience unexpectedly, or if it does change, it's likely to be in a good way (ie running faster).
 And more importantly, you can't avoid hardware dependencies so there's no point fretting about it.

 ## Operating systems

+If your app is too tightly coupled to a specific version of an operating system, when the user updates their computer your app might quit working.
+This is a much bigger problem on systems like Linux, which isn't used much for end-user apps anyway.
+From what I've heard, Windows has an excellent backwards-compatibility history.
+Mobile OSes seem to be somewhere in the middle.

+## Programming Language Compilers/Runtimes

+The functionality, performance, and distribution of your app are deeply tied to your choice of programming language.
+A statically compiled binary is easy to deploy and likely to work for a very long time on a given operating system, but could be subject to security vulnerabilities.
+On the flip side, if you make a Python app that depends on specific libraries to work, your app could work for a certain user one day, then be broken after a system update changes a library version in one of Python's library directories.

+If your language's compiler ships a significant performance update, your app could get much faster overnight.
+Conversely, if there's a serious regression or a change to how a certain undefined behavior is handled, your app could break or (if you're lucky enough to catch it in testing) be forced to stay on an old compiler version until the problem is resolved.

 ## Web Browsers

+These days, browsers are essentially in the same category as operating systems.
-As developers we often complain about browser compatibility with newer JavaScript features.
-However, that same plodding adoption of new features also gives us very stable platforms to work with.
-Our current browsers will gladly run JS from 10 years ago, and I expect the JS we're writing today to still work 10 years from now.
+If Chrome, Firefox, or Safari decided one day to make a major change, your app could instantly break for thousands of users.
+Fortunately, web browsers generally have an exceptionally good backwards compatibility story.
+Our current browsers will gladly run JS from 10 years ago, and I expect the JS I'm writing today to still work 10 years from now.
 That's impressive.

-## Programming Language Compilers/Runtimes

 ## Web Links

 Links are a central component of the web.
-However, they also make any given web "experience" incredibly brittle.
+However, they also make any given web experience incredibly brittle.
 Any web page you make is dependent on every link on that page.
-If you link to an external page, and that page disappears (which happens all the time), your experience is now broken.
+If you link to an external page, and that page disappears (which happens often), your experience is now broken.
 This is why StackOverflow requests that submitters include an original quote from any linked pages.
 As always, there are tradeoffs here.
 A web page with no links isn't much of a web page, but relying too heavily on them can be a problem